kwarren-data/portfolio/SQL/README.md

 **Vehicle Sales**

 One PostgreSQL project utilized the fictional car company database provided by the book, "SQL for Data Analytics" by Upom Malik, Matt Goldwasser, and Benjamin Johnston.
-This project explored the database to learn more about it, as well as trying to answer a few questions on how the vehicle sales have been changing over time.
+This project explored the database to learn more about it, as well as trying to answer a few questions on how the vehicle sales had changed over time.
 This project file is named **vehicle_sales_v1.sql**.

 **Aliens In America**